 Find Cornell research projects related to the following subjects:

 - Adaptation Tools for Public Officials – US Environmental Protection Agency (EPA).
 Provides many resources for public officials to help their municipality adapt to climate change.

-- Addressing Climate Change at the County Level [See page 29.] – Article by Allison M. Chatrchyan, Director of the Cornell Institute for Climate Change and Agriculture in the Fall 2013 issue of NYSAC News from the New York State Association of Counties.
+- Addressing Climate Change at the County Level [See page 29.] – Article by Allison M. Chatrchyan, Director of the Cornell Climate Smart Solutions in the Fall 2013 issue of NYSAC News from the New York State Association of Counties.

 - Climate Action Planning – Assessing how each NYS economic sector may lower its greenhouse gas emissions and adapt to climate change.
 (NYS Department of Environmental Conservation, 2010).

 - Climate and Public Health – Centers for Disease Control and Prevention (CDC).